Việt Nam Quốc Dân Đảng: Post-independence

 After Vietnam gained independence in 1954, the Geneva Accords partitioned the country into a communist north and an anti-communist south, but stipulated that there were to be 300 days of free passage between the two zones.
 During Operation Passage to Freedom, most VNQDĐ members migrated to the south.

 The VNQDĐ was deeply divided after years of communist pressure, lacked strong leadership and no longer had a coherent military presence, although they had a large presence in central Vietnam.
 The party's disarray was only exacerbated by the actions of autocratic President Ngô Đình Diệm, who imprisoned many of its members.
-Diem's administration was a "dictatorship by Catholics—A new kind of fascism", according to the title of a VNQDĐ pamphlet published in July 1955.
-The VNQDĐ tried to revolt against Diem in 1955 in central Vietnam.
+Diệm's administration was a "dictatorship by Catholics—A new kind of fascism", according to the title of a VNQDĐ pamphlet published in July 1955.
+The VNQDĐ tried to revolt against Diệm in 1955 in central Vietnam.
 During the transition period after Geneva, the VNQDĐ sought to set up a new military academy in central Vietnam, but they were crushed by Ngô Đình Cẩn, who ran the region for his elder brother Diệm, dismantled and jailed VNQDĐ members and leaders.